What Is Therapy For Sexuality And How Can A Sex Therapist Help?

 What is a certified sex therapist?

 If a sex therapist violates your boundaries in any way, report them and stop seeing them.
-Sex therapists do not prescribe medication or treat hormonal problems that can impact sexual function.
-For physical sexual health conditions that may be affecting sexual function, seek medical advice from a healthcare provider.
+Most sex therapists do not prescribe medication or treat hormonal problems that can impact sexual function.
+For physical or sexual health conditions that may be affecting sexual function, seek medical advice from a healthcare provider.
 Talk therapy to improve sexual function can be used in conjunction with medical treatments from a general practitioner.

 American Association of Sexuality Educators, Counselors and Therapists